 I admit my offense to God and say that I'm sorry.
 If I sinned against other people, I confess my sins to them as well.
 I ask for forgiveness.

 3. Making amends

-If others were harmed by my sin, I need to do everything I can to make up for the damage.
-If I try to escape from making amends that means that I don't actually regret what I did and don't deserve forgiveness as well.
+If others were harmed by my sin, I do everything I can to make up for the damage.

 4. Thinking and acting renewed